-Achalasia is a progressive disease, so your symptoms will get worse over time.
+Achalasia is a progressive disease, so your symptoms will worsen over time.

-The diagnosis of achalasia is often made on the basis of medical history.
+The diagnosis of achalasia is often made based on medical history.

-Patients generally report an advance or worsening in swallowing (dysphagia) for both solid and liquid foods over a long period of time from many months to years.
+Patients generally report an advance or worsening in swallowing (dysphagia) for both solid and liquid foods over a long period from many months to years.

-Dysphagia, in achalasia, usually occurs with solid foods and liquids, but in esophageal stenosis and cancer, dysphagia occurs only with solid foods, and is only difficult with fluids, with progression of the stenosis.
+Dysphagia, in achalasia, usually occurs with solid foods and liquids.
+Still, in esophageal stenosis and cancer, dysphagia occurs only with solid foods and is only tricky with fluids, with the progression of the stenosis.

 All aspects of the condition should be examined using techniques such as:

-The diagnosis of achalasia is usually made by an X-ray study, in which video films are taken of the esophagus after ingesting the barium.
+Achalasia diagnosis is usually made by an X-ray study, in which video films are taken of the esophagus after ingesting the barium.

-Esophageal manometry specifically shows the abnormalities of muscle function, which are very common in achalasia, that is, the failure of the esophageal body muscle contracts when swallowing and the lower esophageal sphincter relaxes.
+Esophageal manometry explicitly shows the abnormalities of muscle function, which are very common in achalasia—the failure of the esophageal body muscle contracts when swallowing and the lower esophageal sphincter relaxes.

 In a patient suffering from achalasia, the peristaltic waves are not observed in the lower half of the esophagus, and the pressure within the contracted esophageal sphincter does not relax with swallowing.

-Endoscopy is a useful procedure in the diagnosis of achalasia.
-In this procedure, a flexible fiber optic tube with a camera and a light at its end is introduced.
+Endoscopy is a valuable procedure in the diagnosis of achalasia.
+This procedure introduces a flexible fiber-optic tube with a camera and a light at its end.

-This camera provides a direct visualization inside the esophagus.
+This camera provides direct visualization of the esophagus.

-The first endoscopic findings of achalasia is the resistance that opposes the esophagus as the endoscope passes into the stomach, caused by a high pressure that exists in the lower esophageal sphincter.
+The first endoscopic findings of achalasia are the resistance that opposes the esophagus as the endoscope passes into the stomach, caused by high pressure in the lower esophageal sphincter.